zephyllr/addressBkWeb/README.md

 # addressBkWeb

-Stern IT Workstudy Project
+Stern IT Intern Project

-Web framework for backend application, no functionality added yet, just dummy buttons
+Web framework for backend application.

-Three main media queries used
+No functionality added, just dummy buttons.

-Dummy database created with js and cookies
+Dummy database created with js and cookies.

+Three main media queries used for responsiveness.